buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_1.md

 **Session Structure**

-* Part 1: (15min) Reading the session briefing, taking notes of thoughts, questions
+* Part 1: (15min) Reading the meeting briefing (from which this article was adapted), taking notes of thoughts, questions.
 * Part 2: (15min) Discussion
 * Part 3: (rest of the session) Build the map in a miro board